wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/Web/Widgets/Form-List.md

 # Form | 表单

-- [Conversational Form](https://github.com/space10-community/conversational-form): Conversational Form is an open-source concept by SPACE10 to easily turn your content into conversations.
-It features conversational replacement of all input elements, reusable variables from previous questions and complete customization and control over the styling.

 - [Formik #Project#](https://github.com/jaredpalmer/formik): Forms in React, without tears

 - [uniforms #Project#](https://github.com/vazco/uniforms): Bunch of React components and helpers to easily generate and validate forms.